Japanese coup d'état in French Indochina

 The Japanese coup d'état in French Indochina, known as Meigō Sakusen (明号作戦, Operation Bright Moon), (Note: Kiyoko Kurusu Nitz (1983), "Japanese Military Policy Towards French Indochina during the Second World War: The Road to the Meigo Sakusen (9 March 1945)", Journal of Southeast Asian Studies 14(2) : 328–53.) was a Japanese operation that took place on 9 March 1945, towards the end of World War II.
 With Japanese forces losing the war and the threat of an Allied invasion of Indochina imminent, the Japanese were concerned about an uprising against them by French colonial forces.

 Despite the French having anticipated an attack, the Japanese struck in a military campaign attacking garrisons all over the colony.
 The French were caught off guard and all of the garrisons were overrun, with some then having to escape to Nationalist China, where they were harshly interned.
 The Japanese replaced French officials, and effectively dismantled their control of Indochina.
-The Japanese were then able to install and create a new Empire of Vietnam, Kingdom of Kampouchea and Kingdom of Luang Phrabang which under their direction would acquiesce with their military presence and forestall a potential invasion by the Allies.
+The Japanese were then able to install and create a new Empire of Vietnam, Kingdom of Kampuchea and Kingdom of Luang Prabang which under their direction would acquiesce to their military presence and forestall a potential invasion by the Allies.